jasonliang-dev/dream-eater/README.md

 To edit a buffer, it must be checked out by running `dream-eater/check-out` while viewing the buffer.

+> Unlike the same action in Dreamweaver, `dream-eater/check-out` will never let you override someone else's check out.

 When you are done making changes, run `dream-eater/check-in` to allow others to check out the same file.